jaredhuling/jaredhuling.github.io/_pages/software.md

         <h4><b style="font-family:monospace">hierSDR</b>: Hierarchical sufficient dimension reduction</h4>

         <p>
           The hierSDR package provides semiparametric sufficient dimension reduction methods for modeling scenarios where heterogeneity is defined by several binary factors which stratify the population into multiple subpopulations.
 For example, hierSDR can be used in a hospital-wide risk modeling application if covariate effects in risk models differ for subpopulations of patients with different chronic conditions.
 Here the chronic conditions are the binary stratifying factors.
-The hierSDR provides dimension reduction methods that conform to the hierarchical nature of the relationships between the various subpopulations.
+The hierSDR package provides computation for dimension reduction methods that conform to the hierarchical nature of the relationships between the various subpopulations.
         </p>

         <p align="right">